Kovah/blog.kovah.de/content/en/2019/generating-shell-theme-screenshots/index.md

 {{< image img="robbyrussell-theme.jpg" alt="Screenshot of the robbyrussel theme" >}}

 ### Assets

 👉 Download the script [here](ZSH_Themes.app.zip)
 👉 Repository with sample files: [Kovah/oh-my-zsh-theme-test](https://github.com/Kovah/oh-my-zsh-theme-test)

+### Terminal test setup

+All screenshots were generated with the standard macOS Terminal.app application with all settings set to the default ones.
+The only significant change is the font.
+I used Fira Code at 13pt size to enable advanced support for some themes which use special characters for their look and feel.
+All terminal windows have a size of 100x31.

 ### The Automator script